What is cloud computing, and how does it work?

 Sharing with loved ones becomes a whole lot easier, too.
 You can, for example, set up a collaborative photo album that anyone in your family can access.

 That’s why Dropbox is building the world's first smart workspace.
-By connecting all the content and tools you use, everything is easily accessible.
-No more switching between platforms, apps, and content types—a smart workspace lets you use them in one place.
+By connecting all the content and tools you use, everything is easily accessible in Dropbox productivity app.
+No more switching between platforms, apps, and content types—a smart workspace lets you use them in one place, providing flexible IT management.

 The benefits of cloud computing are evident whether you’re using it at home or work.
 The cloud increases productivity, improves organization, enhances collaboration, and reduces costs—while keeping your data secure and protected.